irnlogic/tiny/kubernetes/README.md

 Alternatively you may deploy in another Kubernetes cluster, where you have [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) access!

 ### Prerequesites
 Please be aware you may incur charges for use of Google Cloud.
-If you do not care to make your endpoint publically available / not interested in high scalability experiments etc at this time, [Minkube](https://kubernetes.io/docs/setup/learning-environment/minikube/), which can run in your laptop is a good option.
+If you do not care to make your endpoint publically available / run scalability experiments at this time, [Minkube](https://kubernetes.io/docs/setup/learning-environment/minikube/), which can run in your laptop is a good option.

 * Register with <https://cloud.google.com>
 * Complete the 'Before you begin' section here ->  <https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app>.